 Craven Cottage remained one of the smallest grounds of the Premier League, and Fulham therefore kept considering either moving to a new stadium (possibly to be shared with another West-London club), or further redeveloping Craven Cottage.

-The club in the end decided to stay at Craven Cottage, and have recently seen plans approved for the construction of a new Riverside Stand, which will raise capacity to 30,000 seats.
+The club in the end decided to stay at Craven Cottage and developed plans to build a new Riverside Stand, raising capacity to 30,000 seats.
 While they had their plans approved in 2013, works on the stand are yet to start.

 (photos of the present Craven Cottage below)

 Craven Cottage is located in the Hammersmith and Fulham borough in the west of London, about 5 miles from the Houses of Parliament and Westminster Abbey.
 It sits on top of the banks of the river Thames and is bordered by Bishops Park.

 The stadium is best reached with the underground (tube).
 From Putney Bridge station, which is on the District Line, it is a 10-minute walk to the stadium.

 An alternative is Hammersmith station, which is served by trains on the Circle, District, Hammersmith & City, and Piccadilly lines, from where it is a 20-minute walk to the stadium.

 Craven Cottage is difficult to reach by car, and due to parking restrictions it is not advised to arrive by car on matchdays.

 Craven Cottage lies in the quiet and relatively well-off Fulham area.
 The immediate area around the stadium is mainly residential, but there are a few pubs and places to get something to eat near Putney Bridge tube station and Fulham High Street.

 Right by Putney Bridge is the Premier Inn Putney Bridge hotel, which gets good reviews and is not unreasonably priced for London.
 The walk to the stadium through Bishop’s Park takes no more than 10 minutes.